klepek42/fhangmandw/README.md

 # fhangmandw
-A HTML5 and JavaScript game based on the game idea of hangman.
+A HTML5/JavaScript game based on the game idea of hangman.
 This version represents the typical hangman game in a modern look and with a color branding based on the FHDW corporate design.

 [Play the game](link) TODO: add link
 [Visit the website](link) TODO: add link